 All students (7-12) must be in good academic standing to represent Pierce Jr.-Sr. High School in interscholastic activities and competition.
 A student will be considered ineligible if she/he is failing two or more classes.
 The restriction period will be for one week.
 The restriction period will run from Tuesday through the next Monday (7 calendar days).
-There will be a carry-over from one term to the next term.
 Student grades will be turned in by 8 am every Monday.
 The ineligible list will be available by noon each Monday.
 A student placed on the ineligible list will be allowed to participate in the following activities during the restriction period: